-ACORN has been active in Toronto since 2004 and is a non-profit membership organization comprised primarily of tenants.
+ACORN is a non-profit membership organization comprised primarily of tenants.
 While their organizing scope goes beyond tenant issues, they have spearheaded many campaigns on housing.
-You can reach Toronto ACORN at 416-461-9233 or acorncanada.org.
+You can reach Toronto ACORN at 416-461-9233 or acorncanada.org

 Advocacy Centre for Tenants Ontario (ACTO)